me & my ADD

 I'm not a developer my self; my strength is communication and product development.
 So I write, produce, design, build and publicly speak about emerging trends in tech on a weekly basis.

 I produce a weekly podcast (Future Forecast) with Oslo Business Forum where I discuss my favorite topics concerning leadership, technology and sustainability with some of he most exciting leaders, geeks and entrepreneurs around the globe.
+Have a listen to the latest episode:

 I am also very excited to have become faculty at Singularity University where I get to talk about diversity.